isomerpages/ncss-ssi/index.md

             - title: SG United Skills Programme
               description: Through the SGUS programme, SSI will support Singaporeans and permanent residents whose livelihoods have been impacted by the COVID-19 pandemic
               url: /training/sgus/
-            - title: GatherHere's #GoDigitalForGood webinar
+            - title: GatherHere's Digitalisation Webinar
-              description: Join our first ever #GoDigitalForGood event on 9 Dec 2021 to discuss how social service agencies (SSAs) and NPOs can better navigate                 challenges in the digitalised world.
+              description: Join our first ever Digitalisation event on 9 Dec 2021 to discuss how social service agencies (SSAs) and NPOs can better navigate                 challenges in the digitalised world.
 Sign up now!
               url: https://www.facebook.com/241224139266623/posts/4536741023048225/?sfnsn=mo

     - infopic: